Nebraska Cranes

 The Nebraska Cranes were a United States Basketball League team located in Kearney, Nebraska.

-The most recent head coach was Brian Walsh.
+History

 In the team's second season, the Cranes won the USBL championship by defeating the defending champion Dodge City Legend with Nick Galef being named as the Championship MVP.

 Their second season turned out to be their last, as they did not return for the 2007 season.
+The most recent head coach was Brian Walsh.